MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/microsoft-teams-add-on-licensing.md

 #### [**Nonprofit**](#tab/nonprofit/)

-For nonprofit organizations, there are three ways to get cloud voice features but the option you choose will depend on the features you want and the price for buying your licenses.
+For nonprofit organizations, there are four ways to get cloud voice features but the option you choose will depend on the features you want and the price for buying your licenses.
-- Buy a small business plan specifically for nonprofit organizations and add the cloud voice features.
+- Buy a small business plan specifically for nonprofit organizations and then buy Microsoft 365 Business Voice.
+- - Buy a Nonprofit E1 or E3 plan and then buy Microsoft 365 Business Voice.
 - Buy a Nonprofit E1 or E3 plan (and then add cloud voice features individually)
 - Buy a Nonprofit E5 (that includes cloud voice features).